rajrathi13/KDAG-WEB-26EX10030-Raj-Rathi/README.md

 # KDAG-WEB-26EX10030-Raj-Rathi
 Personal Details:-
 Hello!
 My name is Raj Rathi.
 I am from the department of Exploration Geophysics.
 Enrolled in its BS course.
 I am a boarder of LBS Hall of residence.
-I am from Malkapur Maharashtra.
+I am from Malkapur, Maharashtra.

 Professional Details:-
 I am learning web development since class 6th.
 I was interested in learning how websites are built since then.